Teaching English to Speakers of Other Languages

 SNHU’s TESOL program offers 3 specializations:

-Participants in the MA in TESOL program have the opportunity to observe classes at educational institutions throughout southern New Hampshire – as well as virtually with refugees through partnerships such as SNHU's Global Education Movement (GEM) program and Center for New Americans.
+Participants in the MA in TESOL program have the opportunity to observe classes at educational institutions throughout southern New Hampshire – as well as virtually with refugees through partnerships such as the International Institute of New England and SNHU’s Center for New Americans.

 The benefits of earning a master’s in TESOL at SNHU include: